vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrading_vic.md

 Upgrading the appliance upgrades both vSphere Integrated Containers Registry and vSphere Integrated Containers Management portal.

-- For information about the data that migrates during upgrade, see [Data That Migrates During vSphere Integrated Containers Appliance Upgrade](upgrade_data.md).
 - For information about how to prepare for upgrade, see [Tasks to Perform Before Upgrading the vSphere Integrated Containers Appliance](pre_upgrade_tasks.md)
 - For information about upgrading the appliance, see [Upgrade the vSphere Integrated Containers Appliance](upgrade_appliance.md).